Federal Airports Authority of Nigeria

-Federal Airport Authority of Nigeria (FAAN) is a service organization statutorily charged to manage all Commercial Airports in Nigeria and provide service to both passenger and cargo airlines.
+The Federal Airports Authority of Nigeria (FAAN) is a service organization statutorily charged to manage all Commercial Airports in Nigeria and provide service to both passenger and cargo airlines.
 Generally, to create conditions for the development in the most economic and efficient manner of air transport and the services connected with it.
-The agency has its head office on the grounds of Murtala Muhammed International Airport in Ikeja, Lagos State.
+The agency has its head office in Nnamdi Azikiwe International Airport in Abuja, Federal Capital Territory.